bdai09/Vue---React-BridgeMap/README.md

 5. bridges.js---load bridge data from REST API with fetch()

    npm install --save he

 6. build components:

    BridegeMenu.vue---entire menu

    MenuItem.vue--single item in menu

 7. bridge-info container:

    BridgeInfo.vue---show location & info

 8. map: using Leaflet js library, npm install --save leaflet

    To use Leaflet:

    include the Leaflet CSS file

    include the Leaflet JS file

-create an element in your page (e.g., <div>) to hold the map
+   create an element in your page to hold the map

    write some code using the Leaflet API to draw a map

-simple-map.js
+   simple-map.js ---create class for users to draw map

    LeafletMap.vue